Stereo528/Osmium/README.md

 # OsmiumPy
  Repository for the Osmium Bot in Discord.py, a Python wrapper for the Discord API.

-# THIS REPO HAS BEEN "ARCHIVED" FOR THE TIME BEING
-  HOWEVER: If a suitable discord.py fork comes along I may switch to it.

-  I'm aware pycord (the current main fork of discord.py) exists, but I am rewriting my bot in discord.js currently.

 ## Instructions
  1. Clone Repo to your computer
  2. Install [Discord.py](https://discordpy.readthedocs.io/en/latest/intro.html#installing)